 Mason bees are native to the Northeast so they are adapted to local, cool spring weather conditions.
 They will pollinate flowers even when it is cold and drizzly whereas honey bees only like to fly on nice weather days.
 Most crops bloom for 1-2 weeks so it’s important to make sure your workforce is buzzing.

 Mason bees are gentle creatures who rarely sting.
 Mason bee females are gentle because the same individual that visits flowers to collect food (and pollinate) is the same individual that is laying eggs.
 She doesn’t want to get into a fight with you and risk dying.
 She wants to survive to lay eggs.
+Female mason bee primarily use their stingers as egg guides.
 Male bees of any species are not able to sting.